Rev. March 31, 2018

 What companies are pursuing development of the Pebble prospect?

 Pebble Limited Partnership (PLP) is the developer of the proposed mine project.
-Formed in 2007, the PLP is a U.S.-registered company based in Anchorage, Alaska.
+Formed in 2007, PLP is a U.S.-registered company based in Anchorage, Alaska.
 It was a 50-50 partnership between global mining company Anglo American plc and Northern Dynasty Minerals Limited of Canada.
 In September 2013, Anglo-American announced its decision to withdraw from the project within 60 days.
 Mining company Rio Tinto held 19 percent of Northern Dynasty shares and was by extension also invested in the Pebble project.
 However, in April 2014, Rio Tinto donated its shares to Bristol Bay Native Corporation Education Foundation (which subsequently sold its shares) and the Alaska Community Foundation.
 Northern Dynasty Minerals is now 100% owner of the Pebble deposit.
-It is currently looking for new investors.
+In December 2017, PLP and First Quantum Minerals Ltd., based in Canada, announced a framework agreement that could lead to First Quantum earning a partnership stake in PLP after a 4-year period during which it funds the permitting process.
+Finalization of the framework agreement is expected in 2ndquarter 2018, and is dependent on several factors, including due diligence and meeting certain regulatory requirements.

 Who owns the land that the Pebble mine claims are on?

-The state of Alaska owns the lands on which the Pebble project has staked mining claims.
+The State of Alaska owns the lands on which the Pebble project has staked mining claims.
 This state-owned land is located within the Lake and Peninsula Borough in Southwest Alaska, about 17 miles northwest of the village of Iliamna, and it neighbors the lands of many different owners, including both village and regional Native corporations.
-In total, the Pebble Limited Partnership holds mineral rights to 410 square miles of lands surrounding the Pebble deposit.
+In total, the Pebble Limited Partnership holds mineral rights to 415.4 square miles of lands surrounding the Pebble deposit (see map).
 Other nearby communities include Newhalen and Nondalton.

 Does any portion of the proposed Pebble mine project involve lands owned by Bristol Bay Native Corporation?